Trotter product formulae for $*$-automorphisms of quantum lattice systems: Setting

-\end{defn} The norm indicates both the rate of decay of the interaction as well as its intensity in the sense that the total interaction at any given $x \in \Gamma$ is bounded by the interaction norm:
+We point out the norm $\Inorm \cdot \Inorm_b$ indicates both the rate of decay of the interaction as well as its intensity in the sense that the total interaction at any given $x \in \Gamma$ is bounded by the interaction norm:

 We will also need the notion of an interaction that is \textit{almost localized} in some set $Z \subset \Gamma$. \begin{defn} Let $Z \subset \Gamma$ and let $D_{Z}(X) := D(X) + \textbf{d}(X,Z)$.
 Let

 We denote $\caB_b(Z)$ the corresponding Banach space of interactions and define